Return of Title IV Funds

 Questions about RCC's Return of Title IV Policy:

 - How can I completely withdraw from all my classes?

 - What is RCC's Return of Title IV Funds Policy?

 - When can I withdraw without owing money back?

 - What is a "Withdrawal Date?"

 - What is an "Unofficial Withdrawal?"

-The deadline to drop your classes, and not be charged for them, is the second Wednesday of each term.
+The deadline to drop term-length classes, and not be charged for them, is the second Monday of each term.
 At this time RCC refunds 100% of your applicable term's tuition charges.
 For financial aid students, all refunds will first be applied back to federal programs and then any excess, representing "Cash" paid will be given to the student.
 For per term deadlines, refer to the Schedule of Classes.